SupsoOrg/supso/docs/errors/missing_project_token.md

-# Invalid Project Token
+# Missing Project Token

-The `SupportedSource::InvalidProjectToken` error is thrown when the client token exists, but is invalid.
-To update the client token, run `supso update`.
+The `MissingProjectToken` error is thrown when the client token is missing.
+To receive the client token, run `supso update`.